rletzler/rletzler.github.io/supplement.md

 Robert Letzler, Signe Janoska-Bedi, and Andrew Penner

 Our supplement also includes [code](https://allorama.org/marching.py) and the [markdown necessary to run that code.](https://marching-into-the-leadership-pipeline.github.io/supplement.md).
-This document contains the definitive text.
-It varies slightly from the draft produced by that markdown.
+[The supplement published in Socius](https://journals.sagepub.com/doi/suppl/10.1177/23780231241297776/suppl_file/sj-pdf-1-srd-10.1177_23780231241297776.pdf) contains the definitive supplement text.
+It varies slightly from the draft produced by this markdown file.
+We have published this file so that interested readers can run and understand our code.

 # Putting Female and Black HBCU ROTC participants in context